 Myra, who practiced medicine to serve, rather than simply to earn a paycheck, also found the time to address the needs of her community in other ways.
 She worked with the National Association for the Advancement of Colored People (NAACP), Planned Parenthood, and the New York State Fair Employment Practices Committee, among other organizations.
 After her retirement in 1970, she served on the New York State Workmen’s Compensation Board.
 She was known for encouraging people to walk tall and proud, and be who they wanted to be.

-Lead image: pictured from left to right Dr. Lyndon M. Hill, Dr. Louis T. Wright, Dr. Myra Logan, Dr. Aaron Prigot, an unidentified African American woman patient, and an unidentified hospital employee.
+Photo Credit: Louis T. Wright and colleagues at patient bedside, Harlem Hospital, New York, N.Y.
+From left to right: Dr. Lyndon M. Hill, Dr. Louis T. Wright, Dr. Myra Logan, Dr. Aaron Prigot, unidentified African American woman patient, and unidentified hospital employee; WikiMedia Commons, under a Creative Commons Attribution-Share Alike 3.0 Unported license.